nrekretep/pikturr/README.md

 To run the test suite issue the following command:
 `npm test`

-Fell free to extend the tests suite.
+Feel free to extend the tests suite.

 # What next? #